Awards & Checks

 If your scholarship check is lost, stolen, or has expired, ISTS can help you by issuing a new one.
 Just do the following to file that request:

-- Obtain a check or money-order of 35.00 USD made out to ISTS
+- Include a personal check or money order for $35.00 USD made payable to ISTS.

 When will my check arrive?

 ISTS disburses scholarship and grant funds twice a year.
 Check your scholarship FAQ or award details for specific information about your award.
 Unless stated otherwise, your check will be mailed to your home address listed on your ISTS My Profile page.
 Academic Year and Fall scholarship checks are disbursed between July and August before your academic year begins.
 Winter/Spring scholarship checks are disbursed in December before your academic year begins.
 ISTS will email confirmation to your account email address when your check has been mailed.

 A 90-day valid check period is a standard banking practice observed by many companies in order to maintain proper accounting of funds.
 This also helps ensure that your scholarship check is applied to the appropriate academic term as required by your scholarship provider.
 If your check has passed the expiration date, don't panic.
 You can request a reissue of those funds through our Program Support Agent team.